A Survey on Multi-Task Learning: MTL Models

 } where $t$ is a positive integer to model high-order task relationships.
-Eq. (\ref{equ_MTHOL_prior}) can induce a new prior, which is a generalization of the matrix-variate normal distribution, on $\mathbf{W}$ and based on this new prior, a new regularized method is devised to learn the task relations in \cite{zy13a}.
-As a special case of MTL, multi-output regression problems, where each output is treated as a task and all the tasks share the training data, are investigated in \cite{rkd12,ylz13,rlbs13,gzb16} to not only learn the relations among different outputs/tasks in a way similar to problem (\ref{equ_MTRL_objective}) but also model the structure contained in noises via some matrix-variate priors.
-The MTRL method has been extended to deep neural networks in \cite{lcwy17} by placing a tensor norm distribution as a prior on the parameter tensor in the fully connected layers.
+Eq. (\ref{equ_MTHOL_prior}) can induce a new prior, which is a generalization of the matrix-variate normal distribution, on $\mathbf{W}$ and based on this new prior, a regularized method is devised to learn high-order task relations in \cite{zy13a}.
+The MTRL model has been extended to multi-output regression \cite{rkd12,ylz13,rlbs13,gzb16} by modeling the structure contained in noises via some matrix-variate priors.
+For deep neural networks, the MTRL method has been extended in \cite{lcwy17} by placing a tensor-variate normal distribution as a prior on the parameter tensor in the fully connected layers.

 Different from the aforementioned methods which investigate the use of global learning models in MTL, Zhang \cite{zhang13} aims to learn the task relations in local learning methods such as the $k$-nearest-neighbor ($k$NN) classifier by defining the learning function as a weighted voting of neighbors: {